Working from home: beyond the couch

 The schedule

-As a general rule, we are all used to working 8 hours straight in an office.
-Now that you have the option of working from home, that may be exactly what you don't want to do.
-So we are going to propose you something infallible to decide what hours you are going to do it.
-For example, you might want to get off on Friday afternoons because you are meeting your friends, or on Wednesdays you might want to come in later because you are taking your children to school.
+Generally, we are all used to working 8 hours straight in an office.
+Now that you have the option of working from home, that may be the last thing you want to do.
+So we are going to propose something foolproof to decide what hours you are going to do it.
+For example, you may want to take Friday afternoons off because you are meeting your friends, or enter later on Wednesdays because you are taking your children to school.

-The point is to set parameters that you are willing to follow when deciding what your best schedule is.
+The question is to set some parameters that you are willing to follow when you decide what your best schedule is.
 After all, you don't need 8 hours a day to perform like 8 hours, do you?

 Breaks

-Working from home for so many hours at a time without stopping can be a personal drain that can only be solved by reducing your productivity.
+Working from home for so many hours straight without stopping can be a personal drain that can only be solved by reducing your productivity.
 This is like driving, remember to make a technical stop along the way.

-Now then, we are at home.
-Our advice is that your breaks also follow a schedule, simply because of one fact: distraction.
-When we are at home, we manage to be distracted by everything, even the household chores we were slowly putting off.
+However, we are at home.
+Our advice is that your breaks also keep to a schedule, simply because of one thing: distraction.
+When we are at home, we can get distracted by everything, even by the household chores that we were slowly putting off.

 As you can see, working from home has more complicated aspects than it may seem at first.
-But it also has very positive things like stress reduction.
-We don't have to get up at a time we are unhappy with, we don't have to take a subway or bus running, we don't have two-hour traffic jams to get downtown, and we don't have to get up just two hours earlier to get to the office on time.
-Working from home can't offer you more time flexibility; let's learn to use these advantages to our advantage.
+But it also has very positive things like reducing stress.
+We don't have to get up at a time we're unhappy with, we don't have to take a subway or bus running, we don't have two-hour traffic jams to get downtown, and we don't have to get up just two hours early to get to the office on time.
+Working from home can't offer you more time flexibility; let's learn to use these advantages in our favor.

 Pure routine

-A good routine can increase our productivity when working from home to an unknown extent.
-You, as an adult and working person, have full knowledge of what tasks you have to accomplish; that's why you will be your own best organizer.
-But let's see what kind of days exist in our schedule.
+A good routine can increase our productivity when working from home to unknown levels.
+You, as an adult and worker, have full knowledge of what tasks you have to carry out; that is why you will be your best organizer.
+But let's see what kind of days exist in our agenda.

 - The day of doom